|On This Page:|

 Dental Services.
 To encourage students to meet their dental health needs, Vaden Health Center maintains a list of local dentists who have agreed to give discounts to students.
 (Note: Dental insurance is NOT included in the University's student health care plan.)
 The list of discount dentists and dental insurance information is included in the dental resource packet available at the insurance office on the first floor at the Vaden Health Center.

 Immunization Clinics.
-The Vaden Health Center offers weekly Allergy/Immunization Clinics.
+The Vaden Health Center offers Allergy/Immunization Clinics.
 For information and appointments, call 498-2336 or check the Vaden Allergy, Immunization and Injection Clinic web site.

 Postdocs, visiting scholars, visiting student researchers, and their spouses, domestic partners, and dependents age 18 and over, including the dependents of registered students, may all use the following services at Vaden on a fee-for-service basis: Medical Services, Travel Clinic and the Pharmacy.
 For information and appointments, call 650-498-2336 or check Vaden’s web site.